-September 19, 1830, Gabriel Slaughter died in Mercer County and was interred in his family’s cemetery in Mercer County.
-He was the seventh governor of Kentucky and was the first person to ascend to governorship upon the death of the sitting governor.
+On September 19, 1830, Gabriel Slaughter died in Mercer County and was laid to rest in his family’s cemetery in Mercer County.
+The 7th governor was the 1st person to ascend to governorship upon the death of the sitting governor.

-Localtonians wishes a Happy Birthday to Hill Top native Franklin Runyon Sousley, born in 1925 in Fleming County.
-Franklin was one of the six Marines who raised the second of two U.S. flags on top of Mount Suribachi on February 23, 1945.
+Localtonians wish a Happy Birthday to Hill Top native Franklin Runyon Sousley, born in 1925 in Fleming County.
+Franklin was one of the six Marines who raised the 2nd of two U.S. flags on top of Mount Suribachi in 1945.

-September 19, 1950, John Walton Collier from Worthington died in South Korea during the Korean War.
-He was posthumously awarded the Congressional Medal of Honor for his actions.
-The medal was presented to his father at the Pentagon by General Omar N. Bradley in 1951.
+On September 19, 1950, John Walton Collier from Worthington died in South Korea during the Korean War.
+Congress posthumously awarded the Congressional Medal of Honor for his actions to his father at the Pentagon in 1951.

 September 19, 1968, Clyde Julian “Red” Foley, from Blue Lick, passed away.
 Nicknamed for his red hair, Foley grew up around Berea.
 At his father’s general store, he learned to play harmonica and guitar while soaking in songs and styles from his father and other local musicians, black and white.
 Along with Hank Williams and other artists, Foley became a natural focus of Nashville’s nascent recording industry.
 His 1950 monster crossover hit, Chattanoogie Shoe Shine Boy, reached #1 on both country and pop charts.

-September 19, 1978, lobbyist for the horse industry, the off-track betting business and the American Horse Council were in Washington, D.C. to push for the off-track betting bill, Congress called the Interstate Horseracing Act.
+On September 19, 1978, lobbyists for the horse industry, the off-track betting business, and the American Horse Council spoke in Washington, D.C. for an off-track betting bill; Congress called the Interstate Horseracing Act.
 The federal law passed and included a “consent to bet” clause that made certain U.S. sports league executives very envious.

-September 19, 1981, actor James Best, best known for playing Sheriff Rosco P. Coltrane on The Dukes of Hazzard, shook hands with Travis Goff, 6, of Jackson during Perry County’s Black Gold Festival in Hazard.
-Best, Sorrell Booke as Boss Hogg, Catherine Back as Daisy Duke, and Rick Hurst as Cletus — were grand marshals in a parade and helped dedicate Hazard’s new $1 million city hall.
-Organizers estimated the crowd to be 30,000 to 40,000 people.
+September 19, 1981, Powderly native James Best also known as Sheriff Rosco P. Coltrane, on The Dukes of Hazzard, shook hands with Travis Goff, 6, of Jackson, during Perry County’s Black Gold Festival in Hazard.
+Boss Hogg, Daisy Duke, and Cletus were also grand marshals.
+The celebrity gathering also dedicated Hazard’s new $1 million city hall.
+Organizers estimated the festival crowd between 30,000 to 40,000 people.

-September 19, 2009, Rich Brooks and the Cats beat Steve Kragthorpe’s Cardinals in the 22nd Governor’s Cup 31-27.
-This was the third year in a row Brooks beat Kragthorpe.
-Kentucky was impressive on special teams with 254 kickoff return yards (second-most in school history), capped off by Derrick Locke’s 100-yard kickoff return for a touchdown.
+September 19, 2009, Rich Brooks beat Steve Kragthorpe’s Cardinals in the 22nd Governor’s Cup 31-27.
+This was the 3rd year in a row Brooks beat Kragthorpe.
+Kentucky’s special teams made the difference; 254 kickoff return yards (2nd most in school history), capped off by Derrick Locke’s 100-yard kickoff return for a touchdown.
 It would be the last year both men would coach their Kentucky teams.

 September 19, 2016, UK announced that they would be redefining their culinary goals to serve locally produced food in their campus dining halls.
-The new format would also exclude all coke, pepsi and other soda products for the first time.
+The new format would also exclude all coke, pepsi, and other soda products for the 1st time.

-September 19, 2018, the season finale of “MasterChef” aired, with 25-year-old Louisville native Gerron Hurt winning the national competition.
+September 19, 2018, the season finale of “MasterChef” aired.
+Gerron Hurt, a 25-year-old Louisville native won the national competition.
 Along with the coveted title, he took home $250,000.
 The final dish consisted of an appetizer with his spin on the hot chicken craze, hot quail with fingerling potato salad and poached quail eggs.
-Gerron is a graduate of Fern Creek and Western Kentucky.
+Gerron graduated from Fern Creek and Western Kentucky.